home-assistant/developers.home-assistant/docs/frontend/custom-ui/lovelace-custom-strategy.md

 _Introduced in Home Assistant 2021.5._

 Strategies are JavaScript functions that generate Lovelace configurations.
 When a user has not created a Lovelace configuration yet, an auto-generated dashboard is shown.
-This is generated using a strategy.
+That configuration is generated using a built-in strategy.

 It's possible for developers to create their own strategies to generate dashboards.
 Strategies can use all of Home Assistant's data and the user's Lovelace configuration to create something new.